kibade/samba-ad-dc/Create-AD-DC-Samba4.md

 pool ${NTP_SERVER1} iburst
 ```
 i.e.: Comment out the Debian pool servers, and add `${NTP_SERVER1}`.
+Be certain to replace the placeholder `${NTP_SERVER1}` with its actual value.

-Also: The `tinker panic 0` line must be the first line in `ntp.conf`.
+The `tinker panic 0` line is only required if the machine is a VM,
+and, when included, it must be the first line in `/etc/ntp.conf`.
 + As root, run the following:
 ```
+systemctl stop ntp
-systemctl restart ntp
+systemctl start ntp
 ```

 ---